ranelpadon/ngram-type/README.md

 ## About

 I'm recently practicing **Touch Typing** and [**Colemak DH**](https://colemakmods.github.io/mod-dh/) keyboard layout to improve my typing speed/accuracy.
 Ngram refers to sequence/grouping of characters, and they're usually ranked to describe the common ones.
-Historially, ngrams are used in Crytography to decrypt messages.
+Historically, ngrams are used in Crytography to decrypt messages.
 Nowadays, they have many applications, for classifying spam messages, as auto-completion or spell-checking tool, etc. Technically, ngrams are words also, and vice versa.

 In Josh Kaufman's [**The First 20 Hours**](https://first20hours.com/) book (one of his personal challenges is to learn Colemak in 20 hours in which he succeeded), he used ngrams mostly as well as practice dataset: